• Home

 But it has a problem that just won’t go away: the U.S. government becoming its outright adversary.
 For a company carrying a nearly $1 trillion valuation into a public offering, it has been blacklisted twice now by the federal government, forcing investors to consider whether that mega-valuation is fully pricing in the fact that the government is willing to switch off its flagship product overnight.

-After a shock announcement on Friday that Anthropic would be taking its two newest models, Fable 5 and Mythos 5, offline due to the Commerce Department barring foreign nationals from using it, the feud has not let up.
+After a shock announcement on Friday that Anthropic would be taking its two newest models, Fable 5 and Mythos 5, offline owing to the Commerce Department barring foreign nationals from using it, the feud has not let up.
 It followed a blacklisting by the federal government over national security concerns in March.

 Secretary of War Pete Hegseth took a victory lap, indicating the government will maintain its enmity with Anthropic.
-“Three months ago, [the Department of War] kicked Anthropic out of our building — forever,” he posted on Sunday.
+“Three months ago, [the Department of War] kicked Anthropic out of our building—forever,” he posted on Sunday.
 “Every passing day proves why that was the right move.”

-Even as Anthropic sent senior technical staff to Washington over the weekend to argue against the export control, the Department of War wrote on X to say it has moved at least two-thirds of its AI workflows off Anthropic’s models since the two clashed over military use of Claude.The department, it announced Monday afternoon, “will no longer be single-threaded to one AI provider.”
+Even as Anthropic sent senior technical staff to Washington over the weekend to argue against the export control, the Department of War wrote on X that it has moved at least two-thirds of its AI workflows off Anthropic’s models since the two clashed over military use of Claude.
+The department, it announced Monday afternoon, “will no longer be single-threaded to one AI provider.”
 Its warfighters would instead get “a diverse suite of AI capabilities to ensure they achieve true decision superiority.”

 “Heck yeah there’s regulatory risk,” said David Linthicum, a longtime cloud analyst, who argued that anyone betting on these companies should have seen government intervention coming.
 Pour trillions into building something powerful enough to scare people, and the government’s interest is clearly part of the deal.
-He doesn’t expect the standoff to last: within 48 hours, he figures, Anthropic and the administration will kiss and make up—”and then in six weeks it’ll happen again, and Anthropic will have to make another trip down.”
+He doesn’t expect the standoff to last: Within 48 hours, he figures, Anthropic and the administration will kiss and make up—“and then in six weeks it’ll happen again, and Anthropic will have to make another trip down.”

 That reactive style of regulation isn’t just inefficient, he said; it carries a “chilling effect” on research.
 OpenAI might now think twice before shipping its next model, wary of losing billions in revenue to the same kind of order.
-And foreign customers may drift toward home-grown options — China has its own; Europe has no real answer.
+And foreign customers may drift toward homegrown options: China has its own; Europe has no real answer.

 Amazon—an Anthropic frenemy?

-Why would a company tattle-tale on a product it owns a slice of?
+Why would a company tattle on a product it owns a slice of?
 The benefit-of-the-doubt view is that they were genuinely unnerved by what they saw in Fable, and wanted to keep the U.S. government informed.
 Some reports suggest that they brought the information to Anthropic before the White House.

 Dion Hinchcliffe, an analyst who tracks enterprise AI at the Futurum Group, added that Amazon is losing the frontier lab race, and so it doesn’t much hurt them if the clear leader of the pack trips up.

-That doesn’t mean you give up on finding bugs, but jailbreaks, Wysopal said, are a permanent cat-and-mouse game that no useful model ever fully wins; the normal fix is to tell the company and let it patch, not to invoke export controls.
+That doesn’t mean you give up on finding bugs, Wysopal said, but jailbreaks are a permanent cat-and-mouse game that no useful model ever fully wins; the normal fix is to tell the company and let it patch, not to invoke export controls.
 “There’s nothing open and public about how we are determining this,” he said.

 Subscribe to Fortune Gulf Brief.
 Every Tuesday, this new newsletter delivers clear-eyed, authoritative intelligence on the deals, decisions, policies, and power shifts shaping one of the world’s most consequential regions, written for the people who need to act on it.
 Sign up here.